Premium Credit Limited ("we", “us”) are committed to protecting and respecting your privacy.

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 Access to personal information

 The DP Law gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the DP Law and this means you must submit your request to us in writing.
-Any data subject access request that you make in this way may (until 25 May 2018) be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
-You can exercise this right by using the contact us information below.
+Your right of access can be exercised in accordance with the DP Law.
+A data subject access request is usually free of charge.
+You can exercise this right by using the ‘Contact Us’ information below.

 You have the right to be informed about the possible consequences of failure to provide the personal data we ask you for directly in connection with your use of our site.
 Any failure to provide personal may affect our ability to enable your use of our site.
 You would still be able to read the pages of our site but you would not be able to use all of the functions on our site – such as the login facility.

 Your right to lodge complaints with the data privacy supervisory authority

 We take our data protection obligations seriously and if you have any complaint we will investigate and do everything we can to find an appropriate resolution.
 If we feel we have complied with the DP Law, we will explain to you in as much detail as possible why this is.

 Without prejudice to any other administrative or judicial remedy you might have, you have the right to lodge a complaint with the UK’s Information Commissioner if you consider that we have infringed applicable data privacy laws when processing your personal data.
 You should contact us in the first instance we can try to resolve your complaint, and only raise a complaint with the UK’s Information Commissioner once you have exhausted our internal complaint procedure.